 Consider these tactics to help your child reach his or her savings goal.

 - Match amounts that your children save – if they put $5 into their savings account, deposit an additional $5.

 - Encourage them to deposit a portion of any money they receive – birthday money, allowances, and paychecks.

 - Find fun, educational resources with the SLFCU Savings Laboratory.
-Members age 12 and under can earn prizes for depositing money to their account.
+Members from ages 3 to 12 can earn prizes for depositing money to their account.